fossil-lib/fscl-xdata-c/readme.md

 ---

 Thank you for choosing this project with the Meson build system.
-Enjoy coding and building great projects!
+Happy coding and building amazing projects!

-## contact
+## Contact

-* * *

-If you want to contact me and have a few questions regarding the solutions in the programming you can find a method on my [website](https://trilobite.code.blog/contact/).
+If you have questions or want to get in touch regarding programming solutions, you can find a way to contact me on my [website](https://trilobite.code.blog/contact/).